Here’s my little secret. Addis has nothing to see.

 - See the coffin market on Churchill Avenue.

-- Watch a soccer game in a sport bar.
+- Watch a soccer game in a sports bar.

 - Attend a coffee Ceremony.